Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 • v1b optical lens calculation

 The first Sonnar 5cm F/2 was released by Carl Zeiss Jena in Summer 1932.
-It was the first 5cm full frame lens by Zeiss and then the brightest 5cm / 50mm full frame lens of the world.
+It was the first 5cm full frame lens by Zeiss and at that time the brightest 5cm / 50mm full frame lens of the world.
 It was released a half year before the release of its even brighter brother the Sonnar 5cm F/1,5.
-Both lenses were created by Ludwig Bertele in Dresden to fit the new Contax camera that was secretly developed by Zeiss Ikon in Dresden.
+Both lenses were created by Ludwig Bertele for Zeiss Ikon in Dresden (Germany) to fit the new Contax camera that was secretly developed by Zeiss Ikon in Dresden.

-The design matched the black and nickel look of the new Carl Zeiss Ikon Contax I camera.
-It featured the new interchangeable lenses Contax Rangefinder bayonet mount.
+The design matched the black and nickel look of the new Zeiss Ikon Contax I camera.
+It featured the new interchangeable lenses Contax Rangefinder (CRF) bayonet mount.

-As a standard CRF lens it used the internal CRF bayonet but has no focus ring or focusing helicoid.
+As a standard lens it used the internal CRF bayonet but has no focus ring or focusing helicoid.
 It depends on the camera (or adapter) for moving the lens to the right focus distance.
-Because of this design all CRF Sonnars are very small.
-Another (minor) advantage was that it allowed the photographer to adjust the focus with the right hand using a small wheel on the Contax camera.
-You can turn the lens with the left hand to focus it as well.
+Because of this design all CRF Sonnars are very small compared to modern lenses.
+Another (minor) advantage of the CRF mount was that it allowed the photographer to adjust the focus with the right hand using a small wheel on the Contax camera.
+You can focus the lens by rotating it by hand too like most manual lenses.
 The downside of this design is that the aperture ring rotates when you turn the lens.
 So it might easily end up out of sight of the photographer while focusing.

 The lens uses a circular aperture with 16 curved blades.
 The aperture ring of the lens is at the middle of the body and uses an exponential scale from f/2 to f/22.
 This means that the stops on this scale have different distances.
 The aperture ring is clickless and has no hard stops.
 This is common for this time and was solved decades later.